|

 There are others, equally fascinating.

-Mystery of the Photon’s Fate.
+Mystery of the Photon’s Fate: It is said that everything,

 Olbers’ Paradox: True enough, Olbers’ Paradox has been resolved

-for the expanding universe, however, since the real Universe is not
+for the Expanding universe.
+However, since the real Universe is not

 The Mass Question: What is the simple mechanism that bestows

 the property of mass?
+With the well-publicized claimed discovery of

 “...why is it so easy to demonstrate

-that they [professional cosmologists] are on the wrong track?” —
+that they [professional cosmologists] are on the wrong track?”

 * * *